Skip to main content

 This is particularly useful for AI agents: they can read tokenized entity data, build command arguments using tokens, and pass them back without ever seeing real PII.

-Unlocking PII (time-limited override)
+Unlocking PII (browser-based 2FA override)

 nexudus config set pii-mode unlocked --ttl 30m